wagdav/thewagner.net/content/2019-11-08-OReilly-Velocity-2019.markdown

 ---
 title: O'Reilly Velocity Conference 2019
 tags: review, conference
+summary:
+    I spent three days on the O'Reilly Veocity conference in Berlin.
+This post documents the sessions I liked the most.
 ---

 Between November 5-7 I spent three days on the [O'Reilly Velocity] conference.
-This post documents the sessions I like the most.
+This post documents the sessions I liked the most.

 The conference organizers collected the speaker slides [here](https://conferences.oreilly.com/velocity/vl-eu/public/schedule/proceedings)